How Do You Mix Iron Oxide For Pottery?

 4. Always Use Clean Containers For Mixing:

-When mixing iron oxide into your clay or using it as a glaze, it is important to do so on a clean surface or use clean containers to do.
+When mixing iron oxide into your clay or using it as a glaze, it is important to do so on a clean surface or use clean containers.
 Any type of contaminant that makes its way into the iron oxide mix can create a big difference when it comes to determining the final result.
 However, you can surely mix other add-ons to your iron oxide to produce a range of colors that include:

 • Cobalt Oxide- It produces a varying range of blue shades when mixed with iron oxide including everything between light blue and dark cobalt blue.